 This means you can begin working with them immediately, while those launched after that date are disabled by default, so you’ll need to enable them before you can use them.

 What Is an Availability Zone (AZ)?

 Inside every AWS region, you’ll find two or more logical building blocks referred to as AWS Availability Zones, each of which is hosted in data centers that are independent of other zones.
 Currently, there exist 99 Availability Zones in 31 geographic regions around the globe.

 In Availability Zones, users are able to operate databases and production applications that are highly scalable, accessible, and more fault-tolerant.

 Within an AWS Region, all Availability Zones are interconnected with fully redundant, high bandwidth, and low-latency metro fiber to deliver high throughput.

-While Availability Zones are within 60 miles from each other, they’re physically separated by a significant distance from one another.
+While Availability Zones are within 60 miles of each other, they’re physically separated by a significant distance from one another.

 Based on plans announced for the AWS global Infrastructure, 8 more Regions and 24 more Availability Zones are expected to get active in the upcoming periods.
 The new Regions will include Australia, United Arab Emirates (UAE), Canada, Switzerland, India, Spain, Israel, and New Zealand.

 Designing your infrastructure to set up data backups in other Availability Zones helps build a highly efficient model of resiliency, one of the biggest goals in cloud computing.

 By architecting your applications to be spread across different Availability Zones, you can utilize them for fault tolerance and high availability.